Xevion/v1.xevion.dev/README.md

 # Xevion.dev

+**Archival Notice:** This repository was archived after prolonged inactivity by me.
+This site wasn't awful, it just wasn't effectively using the domain or resources allocated to it.
+Hosting a useless site is not productive and now I want to free the repository name up to be used by a GitHub Pages site via Jekyll.
+See said site repo [here](https://github.com/Xevion/xevion.dev).

 ## Purpose

 The purpose of my site, [Xevion.dev](https://xevion.dev), is to display my site, learn Flask and other web development frameworks, and overall get some real experience.